March 20 @ 12:00 pm - March 22 @ 11:00 am$350

-Colleges and universities: Sponsor up to four undergraduate students for a weekend delving into issues of intersectional feminism, civic engagement and social justice.
-Open to all gender identities.
+We invite higher education professionals, nonprofit organizations, foundations and individuals to sponsor undergraduate students for a weekend delving into issues of intersectional feminism, civic engagement and social justice.

-Students from across the country will engage with one another in small group discussions and with panels of leaders who are making a positive impact on the gender equality movement.
-They will be given the tools and resources to return to their campuses as informed advocates for positive social change.
+College students from across the country will engage with one another in small group discussions and with panels of leaders who are making a positive impact on the gender equality movement.
+Featured speakers and organizations include Rock the Vote, Vote Run Lead, ACLU, and UNLADYLIKE2020.

-Registration will open in December 2019.
-The early bird rate – effective through Jan.
-31, 2020 – is $350 per student.
-Starting Feb.
-1, 2020 the rate is $500 per student.
+The early bird rate – effective through March 1 – is $350 per student.
+Starting March 2, the rate is $500 per student.
 To receive further information and updates, please fill out this short form.